Skip to main content

 Where:

-• start_epoch is the epoch time representing the parsed message time of the first message contained within the file
+• start_epoch is the epoch time representing the parsed message time of the first message contained within the file.

 • end_epoch is the epoch time representing the parsed message time of the last message contained within the file.

-• objectid is a unique ID for the file object, which is generated by Sumo at creation time.
+• objectid is a unique ID for the file object, which is generated by Sumo Logic at creation time.

 Configure an S3 data forwarding destination

-1. In Sumo Logic, select Manage Data > LogsData Forwarding.
+1. Classic UI.
+In the main Sumo Logic menu, select Manage Data > Logs > Data Forwarding.

 2. Click + Destination to add a new destination.